clulab/processors/README.md

 + **1.0** - Initial release

 # Maven
-This software is available on maven as well.
+This software is available on Maven Central as well.
 Add the following dependencies to your `pom.xml` to use it:

     <dependency>
        <groupId>edu.arizona.sista</groupId>